vsamhita2028/code-editor/Readme.md

 5. Change Layout
 6. Light Theme and Dark theme options

-######I wrapped around with <3

 ## Libraries Used
+######I am wrapped around with <3

-1. Bootstrap and Reactstrap
+1. Bootstrap
 2. React Ace
 3. React Icons

-If you were not able to see and have a conversation with me, it's okay.
+If you were not able to vist me and have a conversation with me, it's okay.
 Here are some photos mine:

 This is how I normally look.

 ![alt text](https://github.com/vsamhita2028/code-editor/blob/main/public/images/Light.png?raw=true)

-But I can be way cooler.
-See
+But you see, I can also look super cool also.

 ![alt text](https://github.com/vsamhita2028/code-editor/blob/main/public/images/Dark.png?raw=true)

 To toggle my look You have to click this

 ![alt text](https://github.com/vsamhita2028/code-editor/blob/main/public/images/Capture.PNG?raw=true)

-There's more:
-When you click this :
+There's more.
+When you click this button

 ![alt text](https://github.com/vsamhita2028/code-editor/blob/main/public/images/changelayout.PNG?raw=true)

-I transform in to this
+I transform into this look.
+But most importantly, as I can't actually talk like you, this is how I reply to your message.

 ![alt text](https://github.com/vsamhita2028/code-editor/blob/main/public/images/triplelayout.png?raw=true)
-But most importantly, as i can't actually talk like you, this is how I reply to your message.

 I hope you had fun talking to me :)
+Have a wonderful day.
+Bye!